January 1 is one of the most noteworthy days in American history, marking President Abraham Lincoln’s decision to issue the Emancipation Proclamation.

 Currently browsing: 15th Amendment

-Today marks the 193rd birthday of Ulysses Grant, who played a unique role in American history.
-Here is a look at a military leader who later become president in one of the nation’s most troubled decades.
+Today marks the 194th birthday of Ulysses Grant, who played a unique role in American history.
+Here is a look at a military leader who later became president in one of the nation’s most troubled decades.

 In a recent event at Dickinson College, National Constitution Center president and CEO Jeffrey Rosen joined Matthew Pinsker to look back at the fascinating constitutional story behind the Reconstruction Amendments.

 Richard Pildes of the New York University School of Law and Bradley Smith of the Capital University Law School discuss the history and meaning of the last Reconstruction Amendment.